gizmoboy1999/Pipcan-Repo/plugin.video.firstaddon/readme.md

 for newold,name in match:

-now we ant it to show up in the name of or addDir so change
+this tells kodi that the first (.+?) is the newold and the second (.+?)
+Is The name now we want it to show up in the name of or addDir so change

 addDir('%s'%(name),'',10,'')